1. Overview

 Output:

 - Success (bool): Boolean flag indicating whether data was successfully written to the worksheet.
-True = data appended/updated successfully; False = operation failed (check ErrorMessage and StatusCode for details)
+True = data appended/updated successfully; False = operation failed.

 Input Parameters:

-- Data: The data to update.
-Supports two formats:
+- Data: The row data to append.
+Supports JSON Array (RECOMMENDED) or CSV Text formats.

 Output: